isabella232/customdpp/GETSTART.md

 Content like display format rule data, models and tests are organized into projects in the Custom DPP.
 Each project is specific to a domain and locale.
 For example, you might create a project for call centers that use English in the United States.

-To create a project, run the following command:
+To create a project, run following command:

 > `cdpp init <project_name>`